"Not everybody makes much noise about love. Oh, I know some people are huffers an' puffers, but others are silent lovers.

 - When Willow and Kennedy have sex in the Season Seven episode "Touched", their sex scene is juxtaposed with Robin and Faith having sex, Xander and Anya having sex, and Buffy and Spike lying in bed holding each other, with music playing over the whole thing.
 Willow's orgasm is shown by her eyes going very wide.

-- In the Made-for-TV Movie The Marla Hanson Story, one of Marla's roommates asks the other roommate to turn down the TV set so she can listen on Marla while she's having sex with a guy.
+- From the Based on a True Story, Made-for-TV Movie The Marla Hanson Story, one of Marla's roommate, Lyn asks her other roommate, Tawny to turn down the TV set so she can listen on Marla while she's having sex with a guy:

 - A season four episode of Gossip Girl opens with Blair lying in bed, making smiling faces and a content sigh here or there.
 Then we find out Chuck was under the covers, getting a head start on their morning...

-- In the first Mass Effect, during the encounter with the Consort, the camera cuts from the characters' faces to the Consort's hand as it reaches for the sky, then falls.
+- In Mass Effect 1, during the encounter with the Consort, the camera cuts from the characters' faces to the Consort's hand as it reaches for the sky, then falls.

 - Whenever Beautiful Grunty is talking during the Game Over cutscene from Banjo-Kazooie.